 Buyer benefits include:

-- Buyer does not have to meet lending requirements of a commercial bank.
+- The buyer does not have to meet traditional lenders’ requirements of a commercial bank.

 - Potentially easier to qualify for owner financing offered by a seller.